TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2023-05-04-socratic-seminar-10.md

 ### Ordinals Broken(?)
 Bug or bad design

+(from Socratic #5)
+What is ordinal theory?
+Ordinals are numbers, like this: 804766073970493.
+Every satoshi, which is ¹⁄₁₀₀₀₀₀₀₀₀ of a bitcoin, has an ordinal, and every ordinal has a satoshi.
+When a satoshi changes hands, so does its ordinal.
+There are a lot of satoshis, and so there are a lot of ordinals.
+Two quadrillion ninety-nine trillion nine hundred ninety-nine billion nine hundred ninety-seven million six hundred ninety thousand, to be precise.

-Discussion in Taiwan BitDevs LINE group about ordinals theory.
-This github discussion can help explain flaws in ordinal theory
+Discussion this month in Taiwan BitDevs LINE group about ordinals theory.
+This github discussion can help explain flaws in ordinal theory and the nature of ownership (or lack of) for arbitrary data

 [github discussion](https://github.com/casey/ord/discussions/2015)